jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     With the BOOTLOADER option, QUIT becomes a DEFERed word to easily enable/disable bootloader:
     ' BOOT IS QUIT enables bootloader.
     ' QUIT >BODY IS QUIT disables bootloader.

-    Added QUIETBOOT option to enable BOOT without displaying; use with care...

 V162